Ming-Hao/chrome-whisper-transcriber/README.md

 1. The extension uses `chrome.tabCapture` to record tab audio.
 2. When the user clicks **"Stop Recording"**, the recorded audio is sent to a local Python script via Native Messaging.
-3. The Python script uses `ffmpeg` to convert the audio to WAV format.
+3. The Python script uses **PyAV** to decode the WebM audio stream and resample it into a 16kHz mono numpy array.
-4. The audio is passed into the Whisper model for transcription.
+4. The audio array is passed into the Whisper model for transcription.
-5. The transcribed text is returned and shown in the popup UI.
+5. The transcribed text is returned and displayed in the popup UI.

 ---